baileyp1/PhylogenomicsPipelines/README.md

 -A upp \
 -t <path_to>/taxon_info_for_tree_labels.csv \
 -g <path_to>/<file_with_target_geneIds_ONLY.txt> \
--F '60 30' \
+-F '60 0' \
 -K 0.003 \
--q iqtree2 \
+-q iqtree2-B1000-nm1000 \
 -T \
--L 10 \
+-L 30 \
--c 8 \
+-c 26 \
--C 6 \
+-C 4 \
 -Q long \
+-Y long \
--R 16000 \
+-R 5500 \
 -U 12000 \
 -V 0 \
 -W 0 \
 -H 1 \
+-X 5921,5596:6:20000 \
 *.fasta \
 > make_species_trees_pipeline.log 2>&1 &
 ```
 Note that in the above command there must not be a space character after the back slash, there must be a space before the back slash and any option values that contain spaces need to be quoted e.g. option -F.

 The Slurm options, -Q, -V and -W, will need to be altered depending on how Slurm is set up.
-Slurm memory options, -R and -U, will need to be altered depending on the size of the data set.
-The values set in the above example were appropriate for building gene trees then a species tree with ASTRAL containing up to 3,200 samples.
+Slurm memory options, -R and -U, will need to be altered depending on the size of the data set; also refer to option -X which helps with memory efficiency by  allowing the user to increase memory for specific genes that require significantly more memory.
+The values set in the above example were appropriate for building gene trees then a species tree with ASTRAL containing up to 3,200 samples (Refer to the citation above).

 <!--
 To input a subset of samples in a directory, '*.fasta' should be replaced by the following example code and placed between back tick characters in the above command.
 It takes each identifier specified in the .txt file and creates the path to the file by adding whatever text is printed instead of '<path_to_files>':